sidecartridge/sidecart-site-dev-docs/architecture_and_design.md

 ![SidecarT v0.0.1 Schematic](/assets/images/Schematic_Atari_ST_sidecart_prototype_shared_bus_2023-09-15.png)
 {: refdef}

-In this schematic, we can identify the different hardware subsystems of the board in each section.
-The following details the components of each:
+Within this schematic, the diverse hardware subsystems of the board are identified and sectioned accordingly.
+Below are detailed descriptions of each component:

 ### 5V to 3V3 Address Bus Level Shifters